Skip to main content

 There are a few main sections to understand when it comes to the profit and loss report.

-The below is an example profit and loss report for the period 24 Aug 20 - 31 Aug 21.
+The below is an example profit and loss report for the period 1 July 2023 - 30 June 2024.

-Sales - These are the goods or services you get paid for.
+Revenue/Sales - These are the goods or services you get paid for.
 For the period stated above, this would be any sales invoices you have raised, or any cash* sales you have made during the period.

-*Sales you didn't make on credit / invoice for
+*Sales you didn't make on credit / invoice for.

 Gross profit - Your Sales less your Cost of Sales

-Net profit (before tax) - Your Gross Profit less your Overheads
+Profit before tax - Your Gross Profit less your Overheads

-Estimated Corporation Tax - Within Ember, we keep a running total for you based on your current profits, less any disallowable expenses, of what you're likely to pay in corporation tax.
+Corporation Tax bill (Estimated) - Within Ember, we keep a running total for you based on your current profits, less any disallowable expenses, of what you're likely to pay in corporation tax.
 Don't worry, this isn't normally due for 9 months and 1 day from when you finished your accounting period!
 But this helps guide you on how much you're going to need to keep back to pay HMRC.

 Did this answer your question?